 Both the 5D Mark IV and the D500 are recent models that feature in their makers' current product line-up.
 The D500 replaced the earlier Nikon D300S, while the 5D Mark IV followed on from the Canon 5D Mark III.

 Review summary: Canon 5D Mark IV vs Nikon D500

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Canon 5D Mark IV or the Nikon D500 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (30.1 vs 20.7MP) with a 21% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Scores markedly higher (8 points) in the DXO overall assessment.